LGN520/farreach-public/ycsb-implementation.md

 		* TODO: Update calculate_bwcost_helper.py to calculate average globalbwcost and per-server average localbwcost for exp9 on bandwidth cost, and then sums up avg localbwcost of all logical servers and avg globalbwcost
 		* TODO: Update exp2 workoad E and Twitter traces, and exp10 recovery time of evaluation in paper
 		* TODO: Use student-T distribution to calculate the error bars of each experiment
+	+ Huancheng
+		* TODO: Finish twitter trace evaluation
+		* TODO: Exp4: Change generate_dynamic_rules.py to generate <workloadname>-staticrules, such that all rule files are the same as that for the first 10 seconds (no key popularity changes)
+		* TODO: Use workloadname=synthetic, dynamic_ruleprefix=static to get the results of static pattern w/ only 2 servers during 70 seconds
+		* TODO: Finish exp9 on control plane bandwidth cost vs. different snapshot interrupts for FarReach
+				- TODO: Check tmp_switchos.out, tmp_controller.out, and tmp_controller_bwcost.out -> if encounter any issue in controller/switchos, let Siyuan fix first
+		* Other evaluation (after finishing the above exps)
+			* TODO: Finish exp10 on recovery time
+				- [IMPORTANT] TODO: add the following two notes to benchmark.md for exp10
+					+ NOTE: you have to execute `ssh` from bf1 to all clients/servers, and from each server to all clients such that bf1/server has the host key of clients/servers
+						* Otherwise, you will have an error message of `host key verification failed` for scp in farreach/localscripts/fetch*.sh
+					+ NOTE: you have to use the correct ownership for /tmp/farreach in bf1 and servers
+						* Otherwise, you will have an error message of `Permission denied` for scp in farreach/localscripts/fetch*.sh
+		* TODO: Start to re-run experiments for multiple rounds
+			- NOTE: if thpt is affected after fixing write stalls, the previous results cannot be used as the results of the 1st round

 - 11.7
 	+ Siyuan